hvishwanath/kafka-site-md/content/en/39/operations/reverting-to-zookeeper-mode-during-the-migration.md

   * On each broker, remove the `process.roles` configuration, replace the `node.id` with `broker.id` and restore the `zookeeper.connect` configuration to its previous value.
 If your cluster requires other ZooKeeper configurations for brokers, such as `zookeeper.ssl.protocol`, re-add those configurations as well.
 Then perform a rolling restart of all brokers.
   * Deprovision the KRaft controller quorum.
-  * Using `zookeeper-shell.sh`, run `rmr /controller` so that one of the brokers can become the new old-style controller.
+  * Using `zookeeper-shell.sh`, run `delete /controller` so that one of the brokers can become the new old-style controller.
   * On each broker, remove the `zookeeper.metadata.migration.enable`, `controller.listener.names`, and `controller.quorum.bootstrap.servers` configurations.
 Then perform a second rolling restart of all brokers.
   * Then you are done.